 You might be able to decrease your chances of experiencing brain zaps when you stop your medication slowly; however, this strategy is not guaranteed to work.
 Unfortunately, studies have found that even when someone slowly tapers from a drug, many of the drugs have relatively long half-lives and can still cause significant withdrawal symptoms.
 This leads many people to restart the drug and to stay stuck in a vicious cycle.

-2. Manage Anxiety & Stress
+2. Manage Anxiety and Stress

 Although you might experience brain zaps for no obvious reason, they seem to be more common among people who are under a lot of stress or dealing with anxiety.
 Some people report that the intensity, duration and frequency of their brain zaps gets worse when they are dealing with elevated stress.